Jamplay Guitar Lessons: the FULL review!

 Value for Money / Cost

-Backed by a money-back guarantee, for a $19.95 monthly fee you get all Master and Live Courses, the Lesson Archives, the Song Library, and a significant number of extras.
+If you don’t bother with the free trial, the regular monthly fee is $19.95 and you get all Master and Live Courses, the Lesson Archives, the Song Library, and a significant number of extras.
 Again, JamPlay rules with content – 10+ hours of new lessons are uploaded on a monthly basis.

 The Yearly Standard membership includes all of the above features and throws in the Guitarist Toolkit – containing supplemental lessons, jam tracks, tabs, and Guitar Pro (GPX) format files for $159.95.
 Splurge on the Yearly Pro Plan ($299.95) and get seven Toolkits plus personal consultations with instructors.